 Right from the beginning we discussed all solutions that weren’t called (Hardware-)NAS and rather quickly waved goodbye to the solutions that came our minds.

 The Fritzbox as a NAS – And it lived happily ever after…

 For example, one of the cheapest solutions that we thought of would be attaching an (or multiple) external harddrive via USB to our Router (Fritzbox) and configure the Fritzbox as a NAS.
-Most of the hardware would have been available already, power consumption would […]
+Most of the hardware would have been available already, power […]